Charitable Lead Annuity Trust

 - Avoid all gift and estate tax on asset growth.

-When you transfer assets to your lead annuity trust, you make a taxable gift to the individuals who will receive your trust's principal when it ends.
-However, your gift of payments to Cooper Union earns you a charitable deduction in the year of your gift that will reduce, and in some cases eliminate, your taxable gift.
+When you transfer assets to your lead annuity trust, you make a taxable gift to the individuals who will receive your trusts principal when it ends.
+However, your gift of payments to Cooper Union earns you a gift or estate tax charitable deduction in the year of your gift that will reduce, and in some casescases, eliminate, your taxable gift if your estate exceeds the then applicable estate tax credit.

 Some lead annuity trust donors make a point of picking a term length and payout rate that reduces their taxable gift to zero.
 Doing so eliminates any possibility that they will have to pay gift tax on their gift.